 Mourne Seafood Bar

-Mourne Seafood Bar in Bank Square serves fresh local seafood at affordable prices.
+Mourne Seafood Bar on Bank Square serves fresh local seafood at affordable prices.
 From mussels, oysters and langoustines to classic beer battered fish and chips, food is prepared in a traditional way with a few continental twists.
 Perfect for a romantic evening meal for two.

 Be transported to Paris for the evening in the elegant surroundings of Café Parisien.
-Views of Belfast City Hall, a secluded booth and elegant décor set a romantic mood; while a menu inspired by Café Parisien on board RMS Titanic offers grilled steaks, duck, lamb and fish, with French-style starters and sharers.
+Views of Belfast City Hall, secluded booth and elegant décor set a romantic mood; while a menu inspired by Café Parisien on board the Titanic offers grilled steaks, duck, lamb and fish, with French-style starters and sharers.

 Catch a Show

 The beautiful and historic Grand Opera House has an outstanding programme of drama, opera, dance, comedy and musicals; so you’re bound to find something both you and your other half can enjoy.

 The MAC is a cultural hub home to all kinds of exhibitions, theatre performances, experimental works and events for all tastes.
 Located in Belfast’s Cathedral Quarter where you’ll find an array of lively bars, it’s in the perfect place for a pre-show drink, too.